2020—“You know, a lot of people think [Covid-19] goes away in April with the heat,” predicts Dolt #45.

 1968—General Westmoreland, U.S. commander in Vietnam, sends a cable to the Navy’s top admiral in the Pacific.
 It’s a request for tactical nukes.

-1964—HMAS Melbourne hits HMAS Voyager.
-Cut in half, Voyager sinks and 82 die.
+1964—HMAS Melbourne cuts HMAS Voyager in half.
+Voyager sinks; 82 die.
 It’s the first of two friendly ships Melbourne is destined to sink.

 1934—A mural for which they paid Diego Rivera $21,000 is destroyed by order of the Rockefellers because it includes a depiction of Vladimir Lenin.